Bijoy2406/QuickLift/README.md

 - Complete payment integration for booking rides.
 - Test all features for functionality and user experience.
-- Deploy the backend on a cloud platform (e.g., Heroku or AWS).
+- Deploy the backend and frontend on a cloud platform .
-- Deploy the frontend on a platform like Netlify or Vercel.
 - Provide comprehensive documentation for users and developers.